timboudreau/shutesburybroadband/broadbandFaq.md

 Our neighboring town, Leverett, is mid-way through installing such a network, and we have the ability to learn from their experience.

 Shutesbury is a member of the cooperative WiredWest, a non-profit coalition of "municipal lighting plants" of towns in Western Massachusetts.
-A municipal lighting plant (MLP) is a legal entity belonging to the town which may legally provide telecommunications services such as telephone and internet.
+A municipal lighting plant (MLP) is a legal entity belonging to the town which is allowed by law to provide telecommunications services such as telephone and internet.

 ## Entities And Terminology